abibbs/friendlychat/README.md

 Run the app from both `friendlychat-frontend` and `friendlychat-backend`.

+    cd friendlychat-frontend && npm run start
-    npm run start
+    cd friendlychat-backend && npm run start

-The app will be running on `http://localhost:3000`.
+The client will be running on `http://localhost:3000` and the server will be running on `http://localhost:4000`.